 11. Appeals Process following decision of the Independent Complaints Panel

+The complainant and the registrant may appeal against the decision of the Independent Complaints Panel.
 An appeal must be submitted in writing on the Appeals Form (along with any supporting documentation) within 28 days of notification of findings and decision of the Independent Complaints Panel.
 (Please contact the Societies if you wish to submit your appeal in an alternative format and we can advise you).

 An appeal will be considered on the following grounds:

 - The facts were found against the weight of evidence

 - The sanction imposed is considered to be disproportionate